 The undeniable reality

-Everyone’s first priority is to stay out of jail.
+It's a given that everyone’s first priority is to stay out of jail.
 The good news is that, often enough, particularly in 1st offense cases, that’s easy to accomplish.
 Once the prospect of getting locked up has been eliminated, however, there are still plenty of other potential penalties that need to be avoided, or at least minimized.

 Getting a plea-bargain is important, but that’s not the end-all of handling a DUI case, either.